|

 The Wild Side of Town The Albion Band with Chris Baines

-rural past to the innovative sounds of new urban music.
-They have created a style which has always been a beacon for anyone
+of our largely rural past to the innovative sounds of new urban music.
+They have created a style which has always been a beacon

-with a love of British traditional music - be they performers or audience.
-Chris Baines felt the Albion Band were the ideal
+for anyone with a love of British traditional music - be they performers or audience.
+Chris Baines felt the Albion Band were

-musicians to write and perform the music for his TV. series, The Wild Side of Town, since he too is trying
+the ideal musicians to write and perform the music for his TV. series, The Wild Side of Town, since he too

-to bring the best of traditional British countryside into the spaces of our modern towns and cities.With this album, Ashley,
+is trying to bring the best of traditional British countryside into the spaces of our modern towns and cities.With this album,

-Chris and the Albion Band have combined their talents to create all these new songs which celebrate the wildlife that
+Ashley, Chris and the Albion Band have combined their talents to create all these new songs which celebrate the wildlife

 Steve Waterman, trumpet